mike99mac/zvm-tools/README.md

 The ``GREP EXEC`` searches for patterns in files.
 It hasn't been tested with SFSs.

-To search for strings with spaces, the pattern has to be escaped with triple double-quotes.
+To search for strings with spaces, escape the pattern with single-quotes.
 For example:

 ```
-grep """parse upper arg""" * exec
+grep 'parse upper arg' * exec
-...
 ```

 ### MAN.EXEC